blaedj/queryhub/README.md

 ### Running Locally

-Start all of the apps and run all of the servers:
+Once you have started the development infrastructure and ran the database migrations, run the following to start the Phoenix server:

 ```
 mix phx.server